LHCfitNikhef/EELSfitter/README.md

 ###

-`Fitter.ipynb` contains both the data preparation for training and the NN model that carries out the training.
+`fitter.ipynb` contains both the data preparation for training and the NN model that carries out the training.

-`Functions.py` contains a couple of functions that are used, *e.g.* for calculating means, errors and smoothing functions.
+`functions.py` contains a couple of functions that are used, *e.g.* for calculating means, errors and smoothing functions.

-`Load_data.py` imports the raw spectra and returns the intensities, calibrates with the maximum intensity at zero energy loss, and returns both the original and normalized intensities.
+`load_data.py` imports the raw spectra and returns the intensities, calibrates with the maximum intensity at zero energy loss, and returns both the original and normalized intensities.

-`Predictions.ipynb` can be used to evaluate the predictions after training.
+`predictions.ipynb` can be used to evaluate the predictions after training.

-`Predictions_pretrained_net.ipynb` is similar to the Predictions.ipynb file, but here one can import the network parameters of pre-trained nets to create predictions on any input array.
+`predictions_pretrained_net.ipynb` is similar to the Predictions.ipynb file, but here one can import the network parameters of pre-trained nets to create predictions on any input array.

 The folders `Data`and `Models` contain the datasets, the results from training and the saved model